-PlayMakers Laboratory, formerly known as Barrel of Monkeys, is an ensemble of actor/educators who create an alternative learning environment in which students share their personal voices and celebrate the power of their imaginations.
-PML accomplishes this through creative writing workshops and in-school performances of children’s stories.
-PML also engages the broader community in support of the visions of children through public performances of their work.
+PlayMakers Laboratory, formerly known BOM, is an Arts Education Non-Profit community of actor/educators who create an experimental learning environment in which students share their personal voices and celebrate the power of their imaginations.
+PML accomplishes this through Creative Writing Workshop/Residencies and in-school performances of student’s stories.
+PML also engages the broader community in support of the visions of student’s stories through public performances of their work.

-The Executive Director is an inspirational leader who motivates and unites PML’s staff, company and board in the pursuit of its mission as well as its vision of a radically kind Chicago.
-Primary responsibilities include Board relations, fundraising, communications, human resources, financial management, and event planning.
+The Executive Director is an inspirational leader who motivates and unites PML’s staff, company, and board in the pursuit of its mission as well as its vision of a radically kind Chicago.
+Primary responsibilities include Board Relations, Development and Fundraising, Communications, Grant Management, Financial Management, and Event Planning.
 The Executive Director is responsible for implementing strategic planning goals and ensuring that the mission and programming of the organization is achieved to the highest standards of excellence.
 The ED reports directly to the Board.

 A successful Executive Director will possess strong leadership skills that include a demonstrated ability to coach and develop staff, solid relationship management of both internal and external stakeholders, and robust financial acumen.
 In addition, they must: